bobtianqiwei/EKPHRASIS/README.md

 ## License

-This project is for research and educational purposes.
+This project is for research and education.